 As you can see, the stock investment has done very little, while the tax bill has almost doubled in 5 years.

-- U.S. government is actively exploring the option of refusing renewal of US passports for delinquent taxpayers.
+Renewal of US passports for delinquent taxpayers.
 Congress requested a study by the Government Accountability Office (GAO) to look into whether withholding US passports from individuals with outstanding tax balances would increase IRS tax collections.
-The study (http://www.gao.gov/htext/d11272.html), released by the GAO in March 2011, suggests billions in unpaid tax revenue could be claimed by the IRS if individuals owing taxes were denied US passports.
+The study, released by the GAO in March 2011, suggests billions in unpaid tax revenue could be claimed by the IRS if individuals owing taxes were denied US passports.

-- Let's say you're turning 62 and after years of paying Social Security taxes you are finally able to reap it's benefits.
+You are finally able to reap its benefits.
 How will you prove your eligibility without producing copies of tax returns?

-- Finally, expats can exclude $95,100 (for 2012 tax year) of foreign earned income from tax calculation.
 Most importantly, in order to exclude it, you first must declare it by filing a tax return.
 If you don't file a tax return you risk losing the exclusion.
-If you lose the exclusion, the IRS have the right to include it in your taxable income.
+If you lose the exclusion, the IRS has the right to include it in your taxable income.